Skip to content

 • The risks to your hair transplant include sweat-induced irritation, infection, straining, and dislodging hair grafts.
 These factors can prolong the recovery process and adversely affect the hair transplant result.

 Most patients want to return to normal life as soon as possible after a hair transplant and we advise that you can start walking after a hair transplant the day after the procedure.
-However it’s important to note, the hair transplant is vulnerable in the first few days following the procedure.
+However it’s important to note, the hair transplant is vulnerable in the first few days and you need to take care of your surgery appropriately.

 If you’re considering a hair transplant but are eager to resume your daily activities, it’s essential to understand the key aspects of aftercare and recovery.
 This guide will cover everything you need to know about walking after a hair transplant, helping you to make informed choices and maximise your results.